-- © Do we have emergency contacts for you?
-Our emergency contact info is bhanson@farwell.com or Marley's mobile 802-461-3940 - Pat yourself on the back and smile.
-You are giving your daughter a wonderful opportunity. - © Read this Information Planner as it may answer many of your questions. - © Call your doctor to make an appointment for your camper to have a physical examination.
-Return/complete forms byJune 1. - © Call the lodging establishment of your choice to make a reservation for the times you would like to stay overnight in our area. - © Purchase duffle bag or soft trunk if needed. - © Send the balance of any tuition owed by April 1st. - © Fill out and return all applicable forms prior to deadline. - © Label all personal items and clothing. - 2 Pack bags.
-Ship bags if camper is arriving by a domestic flight. - © Write and mail a letter to your daughter so it is waiting for her at Camp.
+- □ Do we have emergency contacts for you?
+Our emergency contact info is MailForDirectors@farwell.com or Marley's mobile 610-742-9374 or Rachel's mobile 610-704-0393.
+You can text or call us anytime! - □ Pat yourself on the back and smile.
+You are giving your daughter a wonderful opportunity! - □ Read this Information Planner as it may answer many of your questions. - □ Call your doctor to make an appointment for your camper to have a physical examination.
+Return/complete forms, including copies of vaccine cards/certificates by June 1. - □ Call the lodging establishment of your choice to make a reservation for the times you would like to stay overnight in our area. - □ Purchase a duffle bag or soft trunk if needed. - Send the balance of any tuition owed as soon as possible any balances due on May 1st will incur a 3% late fee - □ Fill out and return all applicable forms prior to the deadline. - □ Label all personal items and clothing - D Pack bags.
+Ship bags if your camper is arriving by a domestic flight. - □ Write and mail a letter to your daughter so it is waiting for her at Camp.